nathangeffen/simple-common-lisp-test-suite/README.md

     (run-tests test-suite)

-For more examples, see the code for the test-this-package function in testframework.lisp.
+For more examples, see the code for the *test-this-package* function in *testframework.lisp*.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by